nikomatsakis/babysteps/source/_drafts/borrowed-ptr-tutorial-2.md

-The goal of the compiler is to guarantee that each time a borrowed pointer with lifetime L is created, the compiler will ensure that the memory which is being borrowed is valid for the entirety of the lifetime L.  The technique that we use to do this is based on the concept of *ownership*.
+The goal of the compiler is to guarantee that each time a borrowed pointer with lifetime L is created, the compiler will ensure that the memory which is being borrowed is valid for the entirety of the lifetime L.  We can currently make this guarantee in one of three ways, depending on the *owner* of the data being borrowed.

 #### Data ownership